Your Handy Guide To Preparing For Interior House Painting

 Low Sheen

-Choose a matt sheen for a sophisticated low-reflection finish that conceals imperfections and softens room glare.
+Choose a matte sheen for a sophisticated, low-reflection finish that conceals imperfections and softens room glare.

 Oil-based paints are:

-• Flammable, emit high levels of dangerous volatile organic compounds (VOC) and produce strong fumes
+• flammable, emitting high levels of dangerous volatile organic compounds (VOC) and producing strong fumes

-• Not easy to clean up and require mineral turpentine
+• not easy to clean up and requires mineral turpentine

 Water-based paints are:

-• Better for your health and contain reduced VOC
+• better for your health, containing reduced VOC

-• Much simpler to clean up – just use water and soap
+• much simpler to clean – just use water and soap

-• Less robust and durable and may need to be repainted sooner
+• less robust and durable (may need to be repainted sooner)

-Integrating and harmonising interior paint colours is a skill and if you don’t have it, the results could haunt you for the next ten years!
-To avoid bold feature wall regret, sticking with a neutral undertones in your colour pallette is the safest bet.
+Integrating and harmonising interior paint colours is a skill, and if you don’t have it, the results could haunt you for the next ten years!
+To avoid bold feature wall regret, sticking with neutral undertones in your colour palette is the safest bet.

-• 30% Secondary Colour: Add contrast by using this colour for curtains, side chairs, bed linens or on a feature wall.
+• 30% Secondary Colour: Add contrast by using this colour for curtains, side chairs, and bed linens, or on a feature wall.

-Of course, you still need to decide which three colours to use – and your paint will be the main colour choice.
-Take a peek at this colour wheel for inspiration.
-Bear in mind that some colours are better than others for different spaces, ie the best paint colour for small rooms could leave a larger open plan space feeling cold and lifeless.
+Of course, you still need to decide which colours to use – and your paint will be the main colour choice.
+Take a look at this colour wheel for inspiration.
+Bear in mind that some colours are better than others for different spaces.
+For example, the best paint colour for small rooms could leave a larger open-plan space feeling cold and lifeless.

 Essential Supplies to Paint a Room